Canon Dr Jonathan Rowe

 Revd David Carrington

-The Director of Lay Education oversees the Reader Training programme and Foundations in Christian Ministry course.
+The Director of Lay Training oversees the Reader Training programme and Foundations in Christian Ministry course.

 David Carrington had a career in science before being ordained.
 After gaining a degree in Natural Science at Cambridge University he worked at the Met Office in climate research and the development of weather forecasts for about 7 years then in professional training for 12 years.
 He left in 2007 to train for ordination, studying Theology at Trinity College Bristol.
 He was a curate in Bovey Tracey and in the Netherexe group of rural parishes near Exeter, was Team Vicar in Appledore, Northam and Westward Ho!, and is now part-time Team Vicar for Escot, Feniton and Payhembury in the Otter Vale team alongside his SWMTC role.